theJasonHelmick/SpiceWorld/Spiceworld2023.md

 # Be immediately effective in PowerShell

-## Base don timing plan - you have 15 minutes of padding
+## Based on timing plan - you have 15 minutes of padding

 ## Don't fear the shell - Jason (Intros + Don't Fear - 20 min)